 in Transnational City Networks in North America, Europe, Australia, and New Zealand,

 with graduate research assistant support from The Graduate College and the KSU School

 of Conflict Management, Peacebuilding & Development.
 This ongoing project involves

 several components at various stages, some of which has been published with other

 aspects currently ongoing.
 Current ongoing research focus areas include:

 - Evaluation of Welcoming America's Atlanta One Region Initiative (2018-2021), funded in part through an Atlanta Global Research and Education Collaborative (AGREC) 2020-2021 grant.

 - Exploring the response of welcoming cities/communities to the Coronavirus/COVID-19 pandemic.

-- Examining the various themes of city-/place-branding within networks of welcoming cities/communities, funded in part by a KSU College of Humanities and Social Sciences (CHSS) 2017 Faculty Summer Research Grant.
+- Examining the various themes of city-/place-branding within networks of welcoming cities/communities, funded in part by a KSU Radow College of Humanities and Social Sciences (RCHSS) 2017 Faculty Summer Research Grant.

 Undergraduate and graduate student assistants are integral to the success and rigor of all my teaching, research, and outreach endeavors and I welcome expressions of interest from current and future students wishing to join one of my research teams.
 Students who have currently or previously assisted with my research projects include undergraduate students from a variety of majors, graduate students in the MS in Conflict Management program, and doctoral students in the PhD in International Conflict Management program.
 I routinely work with graduate and doctoral students in KSU's School of Conflict Management, Peacebuilding & Development.